javascript-tutorial/en.javascript.info/1-js/9-object-inheritance/01-property-flags-descriptors/article.md

 : Returns `true` if adding/removing/changing properties is forbidden, and all current properties are `configurable: false, writable: false`.

 These methods are rarely used in practice.

-## Tasks

-Check: new property has all non-enum, test